Louisiana Section 8 Housing

 Visit Website |

-Housing authorities work in collaboration with the state and federal government to ensure that eligible low-income households receive rental assistance through the Section 8 program.
-They receive funding from HUD to administer the program, and they work closely with landlords and property owners to provide affordable rental units to Section 8 participants.
+Housing authorities partner with state and federal governments to provide rental assistance to eligible low-income households through the Section 8 program.
+Funded by HUD, they work with landlords and property owners to make affordable rental housing available to participants.

-Housing authorities also play an important role in helping households find affordable rental units and providing resources and support to help them maintain their housing.
-They may offer counseling, financial education, and other services to help households overcome barriers to stable housing.
+In addition to managing the program, housing authorities help households find and maintain affordable housing.
+They may offer resources like counseling, financial education, and other support services to address barriers to stable housing.

 Section 8 Housing Louisiana Waiting List